bdjohnson529/candidcabbage.com/index.md

 ---
 # Candid Cabbage

 Hi, I'm Ben Johnson, a sales engineer at Retool.
-This site is a collection of articles about my experience building with Retool.
-Articles may be moved to the Retool website in the future.
+This site is a knowledge repository of things I have learned about building softare in Retool.

 <div>
   <ul>